aakhundov/mnist-challenge/README.md

 MNIST Challenge
 ===========================================================

 MNIST handwritten digits database recognition challenge was held as a part of "Machine Learning 1" course (WS16/17) at TU Munich.
-The rules of the challenge are given (as stated by instructors) in "/report/rules.txt" file.
-This repository hosts my submission.
+The rules of the challenge are given (as stated by instructors) in the "/report/rules.txt" file.
+This repository hosts my submission consisting of the following Python source code files (residing in the "code" folder):

+- data.py [reading and pre-processing MNIST]
+- knn.py [K-Nearest Neighbor implementation]
+- logreg.py [Logistic Regression implementation]
+- nn.py [Deep Neural Network implementation]
+- gp.py [Gaussian Processes implementation]

-All below-mentioned commands run one of the Python scripts from the "code" folder.
-They were tested (and generated the respective outputs from "report" folder) in Anaconda Python 2.7.
+All commands mentioned below run one of the above Python scripts.
+They were tested (and generated the respective outputs from the "report" folder) in Anaconda Python 2.7.
 All Python source code files are supplied with detailed comments.

 Preparation